 Tags: bisexual, gay, lesbian, lgbt, LGBTQ issues, marriage, men and women, nashville statement, sexual ethics, sexuality, transgender

-Tags: affirm, binary alternative, church, church u.s.a, god, god in christ, grace of god, grace of god in christ, human, issues, nashville, nashville statement, persons, presbyterian, presbyterian church, presbyterian church u.s.a, statement, theology and worship, transgender, transgender persons
+Tags: affirm, binary alternative, church, church u.s.a, god, god in christ, grace of god, grace of god in christ, human, issues, nashville, nashville statement, pc(usa, persons, presbyterian, presbyterian church, presbyterian church u.s.a, statement, transgender, transgender persons

 Ministries: Theology and Worship